sviridovserg/sviridovserg.github.io/_posts/2017-03-04-blog-on-gihub-with-jekyll-in-docker.markdown

 ---
 layout: post
-title:  "Blog on github pages with jekyll in docker for windows users"
+title:  "Blog on GitHub Pages with Jekyll in Docker for Windows users"
 date:   2017-03-04 16:00:00

 tags:
     - jekyll
     - github pages
     - docker
     - windows
 ---

 So you want to start blogging but do not know how.
-Let's discover on of the ways to do it using jekyll and github.
-Why github?
+Let's discover on of the ways to do it using Jekyll and GitHub.
+Why GitHub?
 Cause we're developers and it is the tool that we use everyday, so why not to use it for blogging as well?

-## How to create a blog on github pages?
+## How to create a blog on GitHub Pages?

-Obviously you need to have a [github](https://gihub.com) account, if you still do not have one go get it.
+Obviously you need to have a [GitHub](https://github.com) account, if you still do not have one go get it.

-Once you have your account go to your profile and create new repository named <b>username.gihub.io</b>, where <b>username</b> is your github username.
+Once you have your account go to your profile and create new repository named <b>username.gihub.io</b>, where <b>username</b> is your GitHub username.

 Now clone this repository to your machine and you're ready to create your site files and push it to gihub.
 Once it pushed it is available using http://username.gihub.io link

 ## What is Jekyll?

 [Jekyll](http://jekyllrb.com) allows you to generate static website from your text files, usually markdown files.
 It is easy to use for blogging, it supports categories, posts, permalinks and has a lot of themes to apply for your blog.
-Moreover github pages are empowered by jekyll.
+Moreover GitHub Pages are empowered by Jekyll.

-## Sounds good, but why only windows users?
+## Sounds good, but why only Windows users?

-The main reason is that official installation for jekyll is only available for GNU/Linux, Unix, or macOS operating systems.
+The main reason is that official installation for Jekyll is only available for GNU/Linux, Unix, or macOS operating systems.

-Another reason is to keep your OS clean if you're same reluctant to install extra software person as I am, because to run jekyll on windows you'll need to install rube, gems, etc.
+Another reason is to keep your OS clean if you're same reluctant to install extra software person as I am, because to run Jekyll on Windows you'll need to install rube, gems, etc.

-So, we can use [docker](https://docker.com) run jekyll inside it to avoid installing extra software on your machine and to use it in the OS it is meant to be used, because there are plenty of containers and most based on unix-like systems.
-Of course, there is one that has everything needed to run jekyll.
+So, we can use [Docker](https://Docker.com) run Jekyll inside it to avoid installing extra software on your machine and to use it in the OS it is meant to be used, because there are plenty of containers and most based on unix-like systems.
+Of course, there is one that has everything needed to run Jekyll.

-## Ok, I am windows user and want to write a blog using Jekyll
+## Ok, I am Windows user and want to write a blog using Jekyll

-Using docker is  fairly simple.
-Create a docker file named <i>Dockerfile</i> and place the following content there
+Using Docker is  fairly simple.
+Create a Docker file named <i>Dockerfile</i> and place the following content there

 {% highlight PowerShell %}